Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Numerical results

 \subsection{Example factors for massive tensor}

-This section shows that factors for the Reddit tensor computed by \cprandlev.
+It is useful to show that tensor factors have a meaningful interpretation to prove these computations are indeed worthwhile.
+For this reason, this section shows several examples factors for the Reddit tensor as computed by \cprandlev.
+The complete set of factors is provided in \appreddit.
 Reddit is a community forum wherein users comment within subreddits related to their interests.
 The number of users associated with a subreddit can vary widely, with \texttt{r/AskReddit} and \texttt{r/funny} being two are the larger subreddits.
 A few notes about the data processing are in order: common stop words were removed and the remaining worked were stemmed (e.g., ``people'' becomes ``peopl''); users, subreddits, and words with fewer than five entries were removed.